Do you like it firm and high or smooth and relaxed? The scrotum, that is.

-As with the breasts and labia, scrotums come in every size and shape, as do the testicles.
+As with the breasts and labia, scrotums and testicles come in every shape and size.
 There is also a great variation in skin colour over the different regions of the scrotum.

-The scrotum is made of many layers of muscles and fascia, along with the testicles, veins, lymphatics, spermatic cords, etc. Contraction of the scrotal skin (as seen when exposed to cold weather and cold water) serves the purpose of regulating the testicular temperature, as the spermatozoid production is tightly linked to a testicular temperature of 35-35.5° C, so slightly lower than body temperature.
+The scrotum is made of many layers of muscles and fascia, along with the testicles, veins, lymphatics, spermatic cords, etc. Contraction of the scrotal skin (as seen when exposed to cold weather and cold water) serves the purpose of regulating the testicular temperature, as the spermatozoid production is tightly linked to a testicular temperature of 35 to 35.5° C, so slightly lower than body temperature.

-Similar to breasts in women, the male’s ‘sac’ tends to start sagging with age, too – called scrotal ptosis.
+Similar to breasts in women, the male’s sac tends to start sagging with age, too (a condition called scrotal ptosis).
 Some men truly suffer from exaggerated hanging of the testes, making it sensitive when walking and painful during intercourse.
-Some others just like “them” higher up for aesthetic reasons.
+Some others just like the testes higher up for aesthetic reasons.

 One must first rule out some other medical causes of scrotal enlargement and/or testicular pain, such as testicular torsion, hydrocoele, varicocoele, hematocoele, epididymitis, or inguinal hernia.
 Assuming it is just from normal aging and/or weakening of the skin with gravity, one can consider a scrotal lift.

-Finally, some men have an exaggerated attachment of the anterior scrotal skin to the ventral side of the penile shaft, creating a web and giving an illusion of a smaller penis.
-This webbing can be corrected with surgery, alleviating the scrotal sac and restoring the true length of the penile shaft.
+Some men have an exaggerated attachment of the anterior scrotal skin to the ventral side of the penile shaft.
+This creates a “web” of skin, giving the illusion of a smaller penis.
+The webbing can be corrected with surgery, alleviating the scrotal sac, and restoring the true length of the penile shaft.

-On a different note, Botox is commonly used to treat hyperhidrosis, a condition also know as heavy sweating.
-Commonly used to treat heavy sweating of the hands, soles and underarms, I also used Botox to treat heavy sweating of the scrotum.
+BOTOX is also commonly used to treat hyperhidrosis, a condition also known as heavy sweating.
+While typically used to treat heavy sweating of the hands, soles and underarms, I can use BOTOX to treat heavy sweating of the scrotum.